-Montana Water Rights Basics
+Basics on Montana Water Rights

-If a seller wants to separate water rights from a property, they would need to specifically spell out the severance in a contract.
+If a seller wants to separate Montana water rights from a property, they would need to specifically spell out the severance in a contract.
 If not held in reserve, the water rights go with the land just like a normal transaction.

 Why would someone sever water rights from the land?

 If a ranch or farm is being sold, the Montana water rights are a big portion of what makes the land valuable.
 Not only that, water rights are often vital to the operation of any farm or ranch because the water is used for stock water or irrigation.
-One example of why severance would be beneficial would be if a developer purchases land with water rights along a stream or river and is subdividing the land into smaller parcels.
-The water rights will not hold their value for the smaller parcels since most will be drilling wells and getting their water through groundwater.
+One example of why severance is beneficial would be a developer purchases land with water rights along a stream or river and is subdividing the land into smaller parcels.
+The water rights will not hold their value for the smaller parcels since most will be drilling wells and getting water through groundwater.
 In such a case, the water rights could be severed and sold to another user such as a municipal, or adjacent farmers or ranchers.
 It is a way for the developer to increase his returns, prevent hurting the development, and assist the next user of the water rights.

 Types of Montana Water Rights